Remove the buttons from the oranges and scrub them in warm water. Dry.

 Place your jars and lids into a preheated oven at 140 °C / 275 °F (120 °C / 240 °F fan).

-Add the sugar and stir slowly, allowing it to dissolve.
+Add the sugar to the pan and gently stir until it has dissolved.

 Remove the pan from the heat, and place a teaspoon of the jam on a cold plate.